Error-Mitigated Hamiltonian Simulation: Complexity Analysis and Optimization for Near-Term and Early-Fault-Tolerant Quantum Computers: Conclusions and Discussions

 \section{Conclusions and Discussions}

 In this work, we propose optimizing the number of layers in Hamiltonian simulation algorithms, i.e., Trotter- and LCU-based algorithms, to minimize the mean-squared error (MSE) that accounts for both physical and algorithmic contributions.
 For the Trotter-based simulation, we show that the sampling cost exhibits two distinct regimes as a function of the target accuracy: a polynomial regime and an exponential regime.
 This implies the existence of a critical error $\epsilon_c$, beyond which further accuracy improvements require an exponentially growing number of samples.
-For the randomized LCU-based algorithm, we can realize an unbiased estimator of the target observable via the single-ancilla LCU construction.
-Moreover, the circuit depth is a random variable with a bounded expectation, and the additional depth required to improve the simulation accuracy is practically negligible, so that the end-to-end performance is governed primarily by sampling overhead rather than a systematic algorithmic bias.
+For the RLCU-based algorithm, we can realize an unbiased estimator of the target observable via the RLCU construction.
+Moreover, the circuit depth is a random variable with a bounded expectation, so that the end-to-end performance is governed primarily by the sampling overhead rather than by a systematic algorithmic bias.

 Building on this, we optimize the repetition number $r$.
-By balancing the terms $\tilde t^{2}/r$ and $2\gamma' r$ in the exponent of the MSE bound, we obtain an optimal choice $r^*=\tilde t/\sqrt{2\gamma'}$, which yields a square-root improvement in the dominant time dependence of the exponential sampling cost, from $O(\gamma (\beta t)^{2})$ for example when $r=\tilde t^{2}$ to $O(\sqrt{\gamma}\,\beta t)$.
+By balancing the terms $4\tilde t^{2}/r$ and $4\gamma' r$ in the exponent of the MSE bound, we obtain an optimal choice $r^*=\tilde t/\sqrt{\gamma'}$, which yields a square-root improvement in the dominant time dependence of the exponential sampling cost, from $O(\gamma (\beta t)^{2})$ for example when $r=\tilde t^{2}$ to $O(\sqrt{\gamma}\,\beta t)$.
 In addition, we quantify the sampling overhead associated with gate set tomography (GST) required for error mitigation, and we further evaluate how space-time noise inversion (SNI) can improve the scaling of this overhead.

 Note that our approach can be naturally extended to other types of Hamiltonian simulation algorithms.
 In particular, the recently proposed TE-PAI method~\cite{kiumi2025te} enables the computation of unbiased estimators of expectation values via random sampling of a quantum circuit, based on the quasi-probability decomposition of the Trotter algorithm with the probabilistic angle interpolation~\cite{koczor2024probabilistic}.
-Because the sample complexity of this method can be controlled at the cost of the depth of the circuit (denoted as the Q parameter in Ref. \cite{kiumi2025te}), similarly to the parameter $r$ in the randomized LCU, there is room to optimize the depth when combined with the QEM.
+Because the sample complexity of this method can be controlled at the cost of the depth of the circuit (denoted as the Q parameter in Ref.~\cite{kiumi2025te}), similarly to the parameter $r$ in RLCU, the depth can likewise be optimized when combined with QEM.